 Then, simply pour the blueberry almond milk over the oats, give it a stir, cover, and refrigerate.

 The next day you’ll wake up to oatmeal!

 How long do you soak overnight oats?

 Soak overnight oats at least two hours.
-This allows time for the plant-based milk to break down the starches in the oatmeal.
+This allows time for the milk to break down the oatmeal starches.
 You can eat oatmeal straight from the box, but it’s not as tasty.
 Allowing the oatmeal to soak at least two hours, but preferably 6 – 7 hours will achieve a soft, tender oatmeal.

 These berry overnight oats are made with chia seeds too.
 That’s because chia seeds offer: